 Strong passwords are a must.
 The days of using a dictionary word for a password are over.
 Use a password generator, and have your browser or a password manager such as LastPass remember it so you don’t have to enter it every time.
 Your password should be at least 24 characters long, and should include upper and lower case letters, numbers, and special characters.
 Remember that hackers run automated programs that can attempt to log into your site far more rapidly than a human.

 Protect your investment in your WordPress website – back it up!
 Do not rely on your webhost to do this for you.
 A good host has redundant backup systems, but mistakes can happen (and not all hosts are good).
 Realistically, a large webhost with thousands of servers containing tens of thousands of sites will never be as invested in your website as you are.

 There are numerous backup options.
 The right one for you will depend on your particular site and needs.
-Save your backup files in at least two places (three is better) that are in different physical locations.
+Save your backup files in at least two places (three is better) that are in different physical locations that are far enough apart not to both be affected by a local natural disaster.
 Your backup schedule should take into account how often your site files change.
 Remember that you are changing your website files when you perform updates to themes, plugins, or WordPress, even if you haven’t added any new content.
-Back up at minimum once a month, and keep at least 4 backups.
+Back up at least once a month, and keep at minimum your last 4 backups.